graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/2023-12-01-fp8-training-and-simpler-transformers.md

 In terms of applications, DeepMind have impressive results showing that GNNs can be used in the discovery of new inorganic crystals — a key building block of many modern technologies.
-Nvidia have also trained up an impressive model to assist their engineers on chip design.
-This is a neat feedback loop: their chip-design has been making LLMs better for years, and now their LLMs are making chip-design better.
+Nvidia have also trained up a model to assist their engineers on chip design.
+This is a neat feedback loop: their chip design has facilitated better LLMs, and now their LLMs could facilitate better chip design.
+How useful this will be in practice remains to be seen.

 {% include paper-summaries.md %}